statisticalbiotechnology/cb2030/qa/supervisedlearning.md

 # Questions and Answers to Supervised Learning.

+## General machine learning

+5. What are the advantages and disadvantages of supervised learning compared to unsupervised and semi-supervised learning?
+   > To my understanding, the main advantage of unsupervised and semi-supervised learning is that these methods are less biased than supervised learning since they make conclusions/look for patterns inherent to the dataset rather than based on labels.
+The goal of supervised learning is to predict the output when it is given new data labelled in a similar way to the training dataset.
+Meanwhile, the goal of unsupervised learning is to find the patterns in unlabeled input data.
+Unsupervised learning is very useful for explanatory analysis, for example in clustering data points.
+   > The main disadvantage of supervised learning is that we can have a high risk of overfitting the data, which would lead to disproportionate conclusions.
+On the other hand, unsupervised learning can lead to poor correlation/patternization between data points, which would not be a very useful analysis.

 ## Performance metrics
 1. At the end of the video lecture, the last thing you say is that everything above a ROC score of 0.5 would be seen as a good predictor.
 Intuitevely this feels as a low requirement for implementation of predictors, therefore I am wondering if this is true?
 Do you use predictors with a ROC score of example 0.6 in clinics?
 If yes, why is the ROC score allowed to be so close to random (0.5)?
   > No, you are right.
 A ROC score of 0.51 will often not be very valuable.
 I meant to say that a ROC score > 0.5 is a score that is better than a random prediction.
 Also, this is somewhat dependent on the research question.
 Sometimes one accept predictors with very low ROC score as other information is unavailable.